ethcatherders/EIPIP/All EIPIP Meetings/Meeting 049.md

 ## ACTION ITEMS

-**ACTION 49.1**:

-**ACTION 49.2**:

-**ACTION 49.3**:
+**ACTION/DECISION 49.1**: `Test Cases` are optional.

+**ACTION/DECISION 49.2**: Self-explanatory documentation are available on the repository.
+No more documentation is necessary at this point.

+**ACTION/DECISION 49.3**: Pooja will create an issue in eip-bot to explore best ways to use *editor needs to review* tag.

+**ACTION/DECISION 49.4**: Formalize a process for EIP standardization in EIPIP meetings.
+When the process is well defined, it can be shared in the ACD meeting, so people provide feedback.

+Progress on Execution specs be continued to be discussed in EIPIP meetings.

+**ACTION/DECISION 49.5**: Pooja will follow with FEM team on limited editing window on FEM thread.

 ## AGENDA

 **Pooja**: Welcome to EIPIP Meeting 49.
 I'm going to share agenda here in the chat for people who may have missed it.
 The first item listed here is about EIP bot, but i don't see any team joining in so far.
-So we'll come back to that item and because we have Liggy here let's go ahead and pick up his proposal.
+So we'll come back to that item and because we have Ligi here let's go ahead and pick up his proposal.
 That is item number 3 resurrect eip-1328.
 So, we came across this EIP in a PEEPAnEIP meeting, for eip-4361 Sign-In With Ethereum.
 Though we realize it is not required for ethereum Sign-In proposal but is an important one for other projects.
-I had a chat with Liggy last week to resurrect this proposal and he had some questions around that the process changed that happened since the proposal was documented.
-So yeah, over to you Liggy if you have any question and would like to share with the EIP editors.
+I had a chat with Ligi last week to resurrect this proposal and he had some questions around that the process changed that happened since the proposal was documented.
+So yeah, over to you Ligi if you have any question and would like to share with the EIP editors.

-**Liggy**: Yeah.
+**Ligi**: Yeah.
 It was basically about the new items, but we just filled it out with Pedro now.
 So to just like fulfill this new property.
 So basically I think we should have filled everything... should have filled all the changes.
 Yeah.
 So everything exit was saying was missing and also added for the new 2.0 standard basically there was a little bit of change there.
 Yeah.
 Want to work a little bit more on the security considerations there's a little bit missing.
-I just talked to Peter before because but he couldn't make it to this call.
-But afterwards we hope it's mergeble.
+I just talked to Pedro before because but he couldn't make it to this call.
+But afterwards we hope it's mergeable.
 So yeah, because it's used... it's widely used and we kind of want to make it final saw the path to find it so make it draft first and then wait two weeks and then make it final.

 **Pooja**: So, going by the earlier comments on this pull request it looks like it is okay.
 I have added the link to the agenda so if there is anything that is needed from uh editor's point of view please leave a comment just wanted to bring it to attention, that we would like to direct.

-**Liggy**: Yeah.
+**Ligi**: Yeah.
 Thank you for that, I hope we can get it alive again.

 **Pooja**: All right.
 Thank you.
 Moving on the item number 2 here is "What to put in the test cases section".
 So, this is inspired by Mikhail's comment which is there on the discord ETH R&D Discord.
 But, I suppose it will be useful for other authors as well... is there a general guideline for adding test cases section?
 So by general guideline I mean, can it be updated in later statuses?
 For e.g., eip-3675 that is moving to review.
 So is it okay to add a test plan or the link to the test plan and when the testing is done, before moving it to last call, that will be updated.